+Core Areas A - E (See VSU Core Curriculum) 42 hours

+Core Area F 18 hours

-Core Area F
+Core Area F hours

-Foreign Language and Culture Language 6 hours

-HIST 1011 or HIST 1012 or HIST 1013 3 hours
+HIST 1011 or HIST 1012 or HIST 1013 hours

 HIST 2111 or HIST 2112 3 hours

 Electives 6 hours

 HIST 1011/HIST 1012/HIST 1013, if not taken in Area E.

-If one or two are taken in Area E, choice of one or two of th ANTH 1102, CS 1000, ECON 1500, GEOG 1101, GEOG 1102, C
+If one or two are taken in Area E, choice of one or two of the f following:

+ANTH 1102, CS 1000, ECON 1500, GEOG 1101, GEOG 1102, Ü

-GEOG 1103, MATH 2620, PHIL 2010, POLS 2101, POLS 240
+GEOG 1103, MATH 2620, PHIL 2010, POLS 2101, POLS 2401,

-POLS 1102, PSYC 2500, REL 2010, SOCI 1101, SOCI 1160 ,
+POLS 1102, PSYC 2500, REL 2010, SOCI 1101, SOCI 1160

-1 Only two of three required courses in a single foreign language e can be taken in
+1 Only two of three required courses in a single foreign language c an be taken in

-Area F. The third course must be taken in Area C or in the Seni
+Area F. The third course must be taken in Area C or in the Senior

-C

 Senior College Curriculum 60 hours

 HIST 3000 3 hours

-Upper division courses in History 24 hours
+Upper division courses in History24 hours

 Courses numbered above 3000, including at least

 one each in: a) European or British History; b) United

 States History; c) Latin American, African, or

 Asian History

-HIST 4950 .
-3 hours
+HIST 4950 3

-Foreign Language and Culture 0 -3 hours
+Foreign Language and Culture hours

 (if not taken in Area C)

-Minor and/or Electives 30 hours
+Minor and/or Electives hours

 Must include at least six (6) semester hours in

 courses numbered 3000 or above in a single

 discipline outside the history major.

-440
+Total hours required for the degree 1 20 semester hours

-- 1. As a matter of established departmental policy, all upper division courses require written work in the form of essays, research papers, and other similar projects that help determine progress in written communication skills, analytical and interpretive skills, and mastery of course content. - 2.
-Senior Seminar is designed to measure student progress in the program in the mastery of effective oral and written communication, the acquisition of skills in critical analysis and historical interpretation, and the ability to make effective use of library resources and computer and information technology. - 3.
-When such information is available, the department will use as an assessment tool the results of University-wide collection of data that relate to the major and to History Department graduates.
+- As a matter of established departmental policy, all upper division courses require written work in the form of essays, research papers, and other similar projects that help determine progress in written communication skills, analytical and interpretive skills, and mastery of course content. - Senior Seminar is designed to measure student progress in the program in the mastery of effective oral and written communication, the acquisition of skills in critical analysis and historical interpretation, and the ability to make effective use of library resources and computer and information technology. - When such information is available, the department will use as an assessment tool the results of University-wide collection of data that relate to the major and to History Department graduates.

-The Minor in History
+The Minor in History 15 hours

-Core Curriculum Courses HIST 1011, 1012, 1013 0-6 hours 2
+The Minor in History Core Curriculum Courses HIST 1011, 1012, 1013 0-6 hours 2

 (if not taken in Area E)

 Upper Division History Courses 9-15 hours

 2 Only 6 semester hours of the HIST 1011, 1012, 1013

 sequence can be taken in Core Area E.

-INTERNATIONAL/INTERCULTURAL STUDIES
+INTERNATIONAL/INTERCULTURALSTUDIES